 Sick leave shall accrue at a rate of one day per month of service or twelve days per year.
+Beginning January 1, 2024, sick leave will be issued at 4 hours for each of the 1st and 2nd pay dates of each month., for a total of 24 times per year.
+This disbursement will equal the one day per month accrual.
 Sick leave for full-time employees working other than the basic work schedule shall be pro-rated as described in this Article.
 Sick leave will be cumulative for an indefinite period of time and may be converted upon retirement for service credit consistent with the provisions of the North Carolina Local Government Employees' Retirement System.